 “I still hit .255, .265, against Koufax or whoever, but everyone expected me to hit .350…I was always scrutinized by the fans in New York,” Kranepool said.
 “If you struggled in the minors, you struggled down in Podunk.
 They didn’t read about it in the papers every day.”

 And there were social obstacles Kranepool hadn’t even considered.
 “My first roommate was Frank Thomas.
 He was 34; I was 17,” Kranepool said.
-“You tell me--what can you have in common with a 34-year-old?
+“You tell me—what can you have in common with a 34-year-old?
 They used to go out, I couldn’t even drink!”

 After the 1964 season, Stengel let go Tim Harkness, who had often started at first base the two previous years when Kranepool hadn’t, a further indication that Kranepool would finally be given chance to shine.
-When Warren Spahn joined the team that spring, Kranepool voluntarily handed over his No. 21 jersey out of respect for the great pitcher who’d worn it his entire career.
+When Warren Spahn joined the team the next spring, Kranepool voluntarily handed over his No. 21 jersey out of respect for the great pitcher who’d worn it his entire career.
 “I didn’t get a Rolex for it or a car; I just gave it to Warren,” he said.
 Kranepool picked up No. 7.

 With a new number and a guaranteed roster spot, Kranepool came out swinging in 1965, leading the league in batting at the end of April.
 He was hitting .288 with seven home runs and 36 RBIs on July 7 when he found out he’d been selected to the National League All-Star team as the Mets’ lone representative.
 He ended up not playing in the game in Minnesota, but just making the squad at such a young age alongside a cast of future Hall of Famers was a thrill.

 “I was looking to the right of me, and there was Willie Mays; to the left, Henry Aaron,” Kranepool said of what would end up being his lone All-Star experience.
-“I was the only [Met], I made the ‘Hall of Shame,’ I guess.”
+“I was the only one— I made the ‘Hall of Shame,’ I guess.”

 In 1966, he was again promised by new manager Wes Westrum (Stengel retired in the middle of the previous season due to a broken hip) that he would be the starting first baseman, but the Mets acquired righty Dick Stuart; Kranepool ended up platooning again, with Stuart (who batted .218 and was released in June), and a cast of characters including Hickman, Hawk Taylor, and Ed Bressoud.
 Kranepool finished the season with similar numbers to the previous year: .254, 16 home runs (which turned out to be his career high), and 57 RBIs.